Cartmanishere/zippyshare-scraper/README.md

 ### NOTICE :

-Zippyshare recently changed their page source code.
-If you were using a previous version of this script, it will fail invariably.
-Use the latest updated version.
+Use the new zippyshare.py code.
+Zippyshare changed their source code.
+If you find that it isn't working, try the old one.
+Maybe they switched back.
+If both of these aren't working, then I'll update the repo with a working script soon.

 ### Dependencies :